Chinese increasingly worried about graft, inequality - survey

 But half of respondents said they like "American ideas about democracy", up four percentage points.

 "Many Chinese - especially younger, wealthier, well-educated, and urban Chinese - continue to embrace certain elements of American soft power.
-In particular, many admire the United States for its scientific and technological achievements," the authors wrote.
+In particular, many admire the U.S. for its scientific and technological achievements," the authors wrote.

-(Reporting by Ben Blanchard; Additional reporting by Nick Edwards in Beijing and Susan Heavey in Washington; Editing by Raju Gopalakrishnan and Cynthia Osterman)
+(Reporting by Ben Blanchard; Additional reporting by Nick Edwards; Editing by Raju Gopalakrishnan)